 Hopefully this Milos travel guide will win your heart over like it did to me.
 Forget expensive Mykonos.
 Milos is the real Greece deal!

-- How to get to Milos, Greece
+- How to get to Milos island, Greece

-- What to do in Milos, Greece
+- Things to do in Milos island, Greece

 - Getting around Milos, Greece